NSW Work Injury Claim

 Compare local NSW location pages and quickly move from suburb-level intent to the right workers compensation pathway.

-Weekly payments may start, but then a work-capacity review, section 78 notice, or treatment refusal changes the real task from administration to dispute strategy.
+Weekly payments may start before a work capacity decision, section 78 notice, or treatment refusal creates a separate issue requiring its own evidence and review pathway.
 That is the moment to compare the disputes hub, the weekly payments hub, and the relevant service page together.

-PIAWE underpayments often sit underneath the whole claim.
-If overtime, allowances, or second-job income were missed, the file can be financially wrong from day one.
-Use the PIAWE calculation guide and the recalculation pathway early.
+If overtime, allowances, or relevant second-job income were omitted, the PIAWE calculation should be checked against the wage records and current statutory rules.
+Use the PIAWE calculation guide and the recalculation guide.

 Treatment delay is mistaken for a medical problem only

-Refused surgery, rehab, psychology, or specialist reviews are not just treatment issues.
-They affect diagnosis clarity, restrictions, capacity, and later threshold evidence.
+A refusal of surgery, rehabilitation, psychology, or a specialist review may concern reasonable necessity, causation, liability, or the supporting medical evidence.
 Compare the treatment denied guide and surgery denied guide with the right service page.

 If the diagnosis involves spinal fusion, radiculopathy, CRPS, amputation, or a serious psychological injury, the service page alone is not enough.
-Those files often depend on how injury evidence, treatment disputes, weekly payments, and threshold planning are stitched together.
+The relevant questions may include injury evidence, treatment, weekly payments, capacity, and permanent impairment.
+Each guide explains a different part of the claim.

 Which path fits your situation right now?